 Apple’s latest iOS 14 update has changes that have crippled Facebook’s ability to personalize ads & offer detailed reporting to advertisers.

-What Apple really did was they’ve asked all the apps on their AppStore that ‘track’ the user & their behaviour to show a prompt i.e. ask permission to track user data.
+What Apple really did was they’ve asked all the apps on their AppStore that ‘track’ the user & their behavior to show a prompt i.e. ask permission to track user data.
 If the user opts to click on that button, well & good but if they don’t, apps like Facebook are prohibited for certain data collection & sharing.

 As more people opt out of sharing their data, Facebook’s ability at ads personalization & performance ability will get restricted for both app & web conversion events.

 If you’re new to how Facebook ads work, check out our article on Facebook advertisement.
 The backend of the Facebook ads relies heavily on Facebook pixel.
 It’s a piece of code that can be installed on your app or website that collects all the data of your users.
 Due to Apple’s new policy, all businesses that advertise mobile apps or use Facebook pixel will be impacted.
 Businesses will also have limited ability to optimize, target & report the web conversion events using Facebook’s business tools like pixel.

 As marketers, what we can analyze to optimize Facebook ad campaigns is going to be afflicted.
 Businesses promoting mobile apps will see a heavy dip in how their campaigns perform.